pcrews/rannsaka/README.rst

 rannsaka?
 ---------

-It is what google translate says is Icelandic for 'probe' ;)
+It is what Google translate says is Icelandic for 'probe' ;)

 Design
 -------

-This tool is designed to produce stressful, randomized workloads for openstack systems.
+This tool is designed to produce stressful, randomized workloads for OpenStack systems.

 It leverages locust.io for general test execution and would-be testers create locust files that model the behavior to be tested.